luyadev/luya.io/docs/guide/cms/blocks.md

 Now the [Asset](../app/assets) is registered in the application view object.

-Its also possible to just register certain JavaScript or CSS code, there fore use `registerJs()` or `registerCss()` directly in the view files of the block.
+It's also possible to just register certain JavaScript or CSS code, therefore use `registerJs()` or `registerCss()` directly in the view files of the block.

 Registering some JavaScript code: